rolling-scopes-school/ml-intro/4_overfitting_regularization/README.md

 # Materials

-If you were successful with ./3_linear_regression assignment you may find that module very easy.
+If you were successful with [#3 Linear Regression](../3_linear_regression) assignment you may find that module very easy.
 You should be already familiar with most of the concepts covered here.
 If not - don't worry!
 We have a bunch of cool videos for you to study regularization and consolidate your knowledge on a practical assignment.

 Firstly, I want you to watch a series of excellent videos by StatQuest.
 1. [Cross-Validation](https://www.youtube.com/watch?v=fSytzGwwBVw&list=PLblh5JKOoLUICTaGLRoHQDuF_7q2GfuJF&index=3)